 It's the most important piece of jewelry you'll ever own, which is why you want to do everything right when it comes to your engagement ring etiquette.
 From who should do the ring selecting to how much to spend, there's no shortage of important engagement ring details to consider when getting engaged.
 And, on the rare instance you end up disliking your ring, how do you play it cool?

 Ahead, we're providing answers to all your most pressing engagement ring etiquette questions to help make this exciting process feel way less stressful.

 1. Can I Help My Partner Pick the Engagement Ring?

 Definitely.
-In fact, 62 percent of couples now go ring shopping together.
-If you don't feel comfortable doing so, though, just tell your boyfriend that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
-Then, show your mom, your sister, and/or your BFF some photos of rings you like, and ask them to give him some guidance.
+In fact, 62 percent of couples now go engagement ring shopping together.
+If you don't feel comfortable doing so, be sure to communicate those feelings to your S.O.
+Simply tell them that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
+Then, show your mom, your sister, and/or your BFF some photos of rings you like and ask them to share some guidance.

-The answer depends entirely on your fiancé-to-be's financial situation.
-On average, a guy will spend about $5,229, but Justin Theroux, for example, forked over about half a mil on Jennifer Aniston's rock.
-As a rule of thumb, most jewelers suggest that men shell out about three months of their salary.
-But if he's heavily in debt or concerned about his job security, he may want to scale back.
-Worried your boyfriend will be tempted to go overboard?
-Slip your opinion into a casual conversation.
+The answer depends entirely on your future spouse's financial situation.
+It's a widely held belief that they should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
+For instance: If they're heavily in debt or concerned about job security, they may want to consider scaling back.
+Worried your S.O. will be tempted to go overboard?
+Let them know that in a casual conversation.